drogtke958/manipulating-python.py/exit-ticket.md

 - Use correct spelling and grammar

 ### Which Python function lets you count the number of characters in a string?
-- Your answer...
+- You can use string count() function to count the number of characters.

 ### Assume you have the string 'programming'.
 What's the index number of the letter a (if you start from the letter p)?
-- Your answer...
+- I think it will be number one.

 ### Assume you have the string 'Jack Reacher'.
 Using NEGATIVE index numbers, what's the negative index number of the letter c in Reacher?
-- Your answer...
+- I think it would be number 4.

 ### How many characters total does the string 'Jack Reacher' contain?
-- Your answer...
+- There is 11 characters in 'Jack Reacher'.